-Here is my explanation about medical marijuana and the crime associated with it from my previous blog posting
+Here is my explanation about medical pot and the crime associated with it from my previous blog posting

-My concerns are not about the value of marijuana as a medicine, but about a breakdown in the “rule of law” surrounding what almost feels like a hysterical movement to grant it a quasi-legal status and the resultant harm to our youth and our society
+My concern is not about the value of pot as a medicine.
+No, it is about a breakdown in the “rule of law” that allows these pot shops.
+It feels like a hysterical movement to grant it a quasi-legal status to them.
+Our local governments are ignoring the resultant harm to our youth and our society

 THC, or tetrahydrocannabinol, is the chemical responsible for most of marijuana’s psychological effects.
 “It acts much like the cannabinoid chemicals made naturally by the body“, according to the National Institute on Drug Abuse (NIDA).